w9dki/some_ruminations/README.md

   n = 4096;
   E = randn(n, n) + i*randn(n, n)

 or Python3 with numpy / Pylab.
-They are meant are expected to be called 10^6 to 10^12 times.
+They are meant to be called 10^6 to 10^12 times.

 These varients include the Ziggurat, FAST Box-Muller, SIMD Marsaglia Polar, and a Leva Gaussian ratio Gaussian random number algorithms.
 All variations use the uniform.
 Mersenne prime generator dsfmt() and utilize SIMD vectored instructions.